 If you’re thinking about this Everest Base Camp Gokyo Lakes trek, or any of our other Nepal treks, have a look at our Adventure Add-ons and Independent Trekking options to extend your trip and help you make the most of your Nepal adventure holiday experience.

 Back Track is one of only a few companies worldwide that operates its own fulltime office in Kathmandu, ensuring our trekkers a professional, well organised and safe holiday in the best trekking destination in the world.

 *^Although we are not expecting any price increases from our suppliers, airline prices and/or taxes could increase.
 These increases will be added to our quoted holiday costs.

 If arriving in Kathmandu today, we will be met and transferred to the Holy Himalaya Hotel.
-In the evening, we will have a group dinner in an authentic Nepali Restaurant set in a 100 year old Rana Palace.
+In the evening, we will have a group dinner in a nearby restaurant.
 (D)

 After breakfast, we’ll be taken on a guided walk through the old city to visit the famous temple complex of Durbar Square.
 We’ll then be driven to a restaurant for lunch.
 The restaurant is staffed entirely by the disabled and your patronage here enables them to earn a living in a country with no government support for the disabled.
 After lunch there will be a tour of Bodhananth and Pashupatinath Temples.
 In the evening we can enjoy the food and atmosphere in one of the numerous restaurants near the hotel.
 (B)